CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-03.md

 1. Once the **Create gets succeeded** you can click on **Go to Search explorer** to view the configurations and close it by clicking on **X** on the top right corner and then click **close**.

+    >**Note:** It may take a few minutes before data is available in the Search explorer.

     ![](../media/csuc.png)

     ![](../media/xcor.png)